-While this EN has focused on physical and chemical stressors, additional biological parameters are also an important component of environmental management.
-The concept of a weight-of-evidence (WoE) assessment using multiple lines-of-evidence (LoE) implies that the integration of the different LoE gives greater weight (or certainty) to the inference, and thereby to the decision, regarding the water/sediment quality objective being met, than the consideration of a single LoE.
+While this Explanatory Note focuses on physico-chemical stressors, additional biological parameters are also an important component of environmental management.
+The concept of a weight-of-evidence (WoE) assessment using multiple lines of evidence (LoEs) implies that the integration of the different LoEs gives greater weight (or certainty) to the inference, and thereby to the decision regarding the water/sediment quality objective being met, than the consideration of a single LoE.
 WoE using multiple LoEs is now in international usage and is an accepted methodology for the assessment of water and sediment quality.
-The updated AWQ Guidelines have included the WoE approach in water and sediment quality assessments (Figure).
-The pressures, stressors and community value attributes of the system are selected.
-This is a particularly important approach for temporary waters where all indicators are variable (with results difficult to interpret without as complete a dataset as possible), and data collection opportunities for water quality are inherently limited and opportunistic.
-It is also a common step at the commencement of monitoring to acquire data to derive water quality guideline values and assemble suitable chemical and biological baselines.
+The updated Guidelines (ANZG 2018) have included the WoE approach in water and sediment quality assessments (Figure 10).
+For each pressure on a system, a set of stressors of the system are selected to be measured.
+This is a particularly important approach for temporary waters where all indicators are variable (with results difficult to interpret without as complete a dataset as possible) and data collection opportunities for water quality are inherently limited and opportunistic.
+It is also a common step at the commencement of monitoring to acquire data to derive water quality GVs and assemble suitable chemical and biological baselines.
+A series of ecosystem receptor LoEs is also selected for measurement.